ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 This correlation matrix offers insights into the relationships between variables.
 Notable observations include:
-- Several "Tree" related topics have a positive correlation with eachother.
+- Several "Tree" related topics have a positive correlation with each other.
 - Discussion is negatively correlated with rating (significantly more so than submissions), implying that the harder a problem is, the less discussion there will be.
 - The most negatively correlated topic with rating is "Math"